AGH-Narzedzia-Informatyczne-2020-2021/Physicist-s-Toolbox/README.md

 # Physicist-s-Toolbox :rocket:
 *providing ultimate help with Physics since 2020*
-## Do YOU need to accelerate your calculations?
+## Do YOU need to accelerate your calculations? :dash: